GreenNet web projects are all about planning, designing, building and hosting websites that work for you and the issues you’re working on.

 We implement site coding in either HTML 4.01 or XHTML, as defined by the W3C in their accessibility standards.
 This involves the use of CSS1 and CSS2 (Cascading Style Sheets) which allow different layouts for screen and print.

-Sites are hosted on our webserver in the Telehouse colocation centre in London’s docklands.
+Sites are hosted on our renewably powered servers at a colocation centre in London.
 Overnight, weekly, monthly and six monthly backups are made onsite and offsite.
 See our server hosting page for more detail on GN’s hosting service.

 Each web project is individually priced according to the development work necessary to build the site.
 Costs are always based on GreenNet’s daily rate of £395 plus VAT.